zynksoftware/Zynk-Workflow/_docs/EKM-Powershop-Connector/Downloading-Customers-from-EKM-Powershop.md

 redirect_from: "/article/217-downloading-customers-from-ekm-powershop"
 title: Downloading Customers from EKM Powershop
 ---
-This task will download details of all customers to an XML file.
+This task will export details of all customers to an XML file.

 ## Settings
 ### Connection